11 B2B Sales Techniques That Win Deals in 2026

-B2B sales techniques are methods that salespeople use to nurture and convert leads into paying customers.
+B2B sales techniques are methods salespeople use to nurture leads and convert them into paying customers.

 Sales techniques are the “how” that enable sales teams to achieve their goals of closing more deals and increasing revenue.
-They include proven and practiced tactics for engaging with prospects and motivating them to start using a product or service.
+They include proven, practiced tactics for engaging prospects and motivating them to start using a product or service.

 It’s important to distinguish B2B sales techniques from common traits of successful salespeople.

-Charisma, enthusiasm, confidence, and experience – all valuable personality traits in the realm of B2B sales – are not sales techniques.
+Charisma, enthusiasm, confidence, and experience are all valuable personality traits in B2B sales, but none are sales techniques.
 Neither are connections, although they may help you get a foot in the door.

 If you want to thrive in sales, you need a robust toolkit of techniques to draw from so you can maximize every interaction with prospects.

-In this article, we’ll cover 10 B2B sales techniques that are proven to get results.
+In this article, we’ll cover 11 B2B sales techniques that have proven results, including the AI-powered one most reps are already behind on.

 Why B2B sales techniques are so important